yTakkar/fun-with-firebase/README.md

 This repo showcases some projects created keeping Firebase in mind as a replacement for a backend server.

-This project was a challenge I gave myself to complete it in 2 days.

 ### Album-App
 - Upload files with a progressbar and view all your uploaded files in realtime.
 - Uses `Storage` and `Firestore`